Delaware Memorial Bridge: Toll

+Tolls for crossing are handled in a one-direction only manner for traffic travelling from New Jersey to Delaware (westbound) and were initially 75 cents when the bridge opened in 1951.
+As of 1 April 2025, the toll is $6.00 for passenger vehicles using cash and $5.00 using an E-ZPass.
+Frequent Traveler discounts are available to New Jersey E-ZPass account holders, for passenger cars only, via pre-purchase of passages.
+In 2003, about $270,000 in tolls were collected daily.

 Prior to the introduction of E-ZPass, both tokens and frequent traveler tickets were used, with special, discounted ticket books for local residents.
 They were phased out upon the introduction of the new system, and the tokens are no longer valid.

+Motorist assistance

+When the bridge opened in 1951, DRBA officials noticed that some motorists expressed fear of crossing the bridge due to gephyrophobia or acrophobia.
+As a result, the DRBA Police offers an "acrophobia support" service whereby a motorist can call ahead to arrange for an officer to drive them over the bridge.
+One officer drives the motorist's vehicle while another officer follows in an escort vehicle.
+The DRBA responds to about 450 escort requests per year, with 60% of calls coming from repeat customers.

-War Memorial
+War memorial

-Since opening of the first bridge in 1951, annual ceremonies are held at the bridge's War Memorial on Memorial Day and Veterans Day to honor the sacrifices of American war veterans.
+Since opening of the first bridge in 1951, annual ceremonies are held at the bridge's war memorial on Memorial Day and Veterans Day to honor the sacrifices of American war veterans.
 The memorial is located in Veterans Memorial Park in New Castle, Delaware, and it features a reflecting pool, a statue of a soldier, and a wall containing the names of 15,000 men and women from Delaware and New Jersey who were killed in World War II, the Korean War, the War in Vietnam, and the Persian Gulf War.

+Facilities

+The administrative headquarters of DRBA are in the Delaware Memorial Bridge Plaza, on the Delaware side, in New Castle County.